reflectoring/reflectoring.github.io/content/blog/2022/2022-10-25-getting-started-with-spring-security.md

 {{% image alt="settings" src="images/posts/getting-started-with-spring-security/postman-creds.JPG" %}}

-#### Unsecure Specific Endpoints
+#### 4. Unsecure Specific Endpoints
-Among a list of endpoints that match the request pattern, we can specify a list of endpoints that need to be excluded from the security configuration.
+We can specify a list of endpoints that need to be excluded from the security configuration.
 To achieve this, let's first add another endpoint to our `BookController` class and add the configuration:
 ````java
 @GetMapping("/library/info")